khzhang2/khzhang2.github.io/_pages/teaching.md

 - CEE 195---About Civil Engineering

 ## Services
+- Research Postgraduate (RPg) Student Mentor of the Faculty of Engineering, HKU
 - Conference helper of INSTR 2023: The 9th International Symposium on Transport Network Resilience, Hong Kong
 - Conference helper of HKSTS 2023: The 27th International Conference of Hong Kong Society for Transportation Studies, Hong Kong
 - Conference helper of HKSTS 2022: The 26th International Conference of Hong Kong Society for Transportation Studies, Hong Kong